soualeques/soualeques/README.md

 * :mechanical_arm: I'm interested in the fullstack area;
 * :world_map: brazillian;
 * :martial_arts_uniform: blue belt in taekwondo;
-* :computer: passionate about programming and technologies.
+* :computer: passionate about programming, technologies and games.
 ## I'm a young dreamer passionate about technology, who wants to acquire knowledge to be able to make this world a better place, even if it's just a little...
 I'm determined and self-taught, I'm a problem solver, if I can't solve your problem on time, I'll go after the impossible to find a solution and deliver as soon as possible.
 ### I'm looking to share and gain knowledge to become a better professional, I'm looking for vacancies to be able to develop myself even more within a company, if I meet your requirements I believe you won't regret partnering with me :)
 #### I'm constantly learning and...
 I'm currently studying: